-Due to the proliferation of comment spam, I’ve had to close comments on this entry.
+Due to the proliferation of comment spam, Ive had to close comments on this entry.
 If you would like to leave comment, please use one of my recent entries.
 Thank you and sorry for any inconvience caused.

 The girls over at Slate know one when they see one:

-Look past Goodling's long, silky blond hair, which may or may not have been a distraction.
+When she was White House liaison in Alberto Gonzales' Justice Department, Monica Goodling, 33, had the power to hire and fire seasoned government lawyers who had taken the bar when she was still carrying around a plastic Hello Kitty purse.
+Goodling, in fact, described herself as a "type-A woman" who blocked the promotion of another type-A woman basically because the office couldn't tolerate infighting between two strong women. ("I'm not just partisan!
+I'm sexist, too!")
+That move sounds pretty grown-up and steely.
+Yet in her testimony this week before the House judiciary committee, Goodling turned herself back into a little girl, and it's worth pointing out that the tactic worked brilliantly.Look past Goodling's long, silky blond hair, which may or may not have been a distraction.
 She's entitled to have pretty hair.
 Look past her trembling hand as she swore her oath and the tremulous voice as she described her "family" at Justice.
 What really shot Goodling into the stratosphere of baby-doll girls were her own whispered words: "At heart," she testified, "I am a fairly quiet girl, who tries to do the right thing and tries to treat people kindly along the way."
 [Late-breaking discovery, courtesy of a sharp reader: Goodling used the word girl in the written rather than spoken version of her testimony.]
 The idea, of course, was to scrub away her past image as ruthless, power-mad, and zealously Christian.
-But—as professor Sandy Levinson noted almost immediately over at Balkinization—it was in calling herself a "girl" that the 33-year-old did herself a great favor.
+Butâas professor Sandy Levinson noted almost immediately over at Balkinizationâit was in calling herself a "girl" that the 33-year-old did herself a great favor.
 It was a signal to the committee that she was no Kyle Sampson.
 Or Anita Hill.

 Oh go ahead, read the whole thing.